 But from a driver’s perspective, visibility distances are much smaller.
 In fact, you should turn your fog lights on when visibility dips to 100m (328 feet) or less.
 That’s roughly the length of a football pitch and means the fog is reasonably thick.
 You should also use your headlights too, but not your full beam.

 Remember, fog lights are to help other road users see you, not the other way around.
-So you will also need your headlights on low when driving in fog.
+So, you will also need your headlights on low when driving in fog.

 When should I turn my fog lights off?

-The Highway Code says: “You must not use front or rear fog lights unless visibility is seriously reduced as they dazzle other road users and can obscure your brake lights.
-You MUST switch them off when visibility improves”.
+According to the Highway Code, ‘you must not use front or rear fog lights unless visibility is seriously reduced as they dazzle other road users and can obscure your brake lights.
+You MUST switch them off when visibility improves’.

 You can find out more about our car insurance here.